okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 ## Parse the telephony inline hook request

 The external service in this scenario requires code to handle the telephony inline hook request from Okta.
-Use the [Okta Telephony Inline Hook](https://glitch.com/~okta-inlinehook-telephonyhook) Glitch example to either build or copy the code (re-mix on Glitch) that parses the telephony inline hook call.
+Use the [Okta Telephony Inline Hook](https://glitch.com/~okta-inlinehook-telephonyhook) Glitch example to either build or copy the code (remix on Glitch) that parses the telephony inline hook call.

 From the telephony inline hook request, the following code retrieves the value of the user’s phone number from the `data.messageProfile` object.
 The code parses the Okta request body for the value of `phoneNumber` and stores it in the variable `userPhoneNumber`.